-&lt;sup>11Both policies are contained within a single document titled "Tasman District Council Treasury Risk Management Policy-Including Liability Management and Investment Policies."
+11. Both policies are contained within a single document titled "Tasman District Council Treasury Risk Management Policy - Including Liability Management and Investment Policies."

-- Rates Remission Policy and Policy on Remission and Postponement of Rates on Māori Freehold Land these policies detail those circumstances under which Council will give consideration to the remission or postponement of rates on properties; and - Infrastructure Strategy this Policy identifies key issues relevant to the provision of infrastructure, the key options for addressing those issues, and the subsequent financial implications for the next 30 years.
+- Liability Management Policy11 this Policy outlines Council's policies in respect of the management of both borrowing and other liabilities; - Investment Policy11 this Policy outlines Council's policies in respect of investments; - Development and Financial Contributions Policy the purpose of this policy is to ensure that a fair, equitable and proportionate share of the cost of infrastructure to meet growth, is funded by those who cause the need for and benefit from the new or additional infrastructure, or infrastructure of increased capacity.
+Council is required to have a policy on Development Contributions or Financial Contributions.
+Council's Tasman Resource Management Plan (TRMP) contains provision for Financial Contributions for reserve purposes; - Rates Remission Policy and Policy on Remission and Postponement of Rates on Māori Freehold Land - these policies detail those circumstances under which Council will give consideration to the remission or postponement of rates on properties; and - Infrastructure Strategy this Policy identifies key issues relevant to the provision of infrastructure, the key options for addressing those issues, and the subsequent financial implications for the next 30 years.